RISP Data Bytes

 Recommendations

-Research shows that people with IDD live better lives in community homes than in institutions (Larson, Lakin, & Hill, 2012).
-We have made progress over the last fifty years supporting people with IDD to move into smaller settings in the community, but there are still too many people living in institutions.
+People with IDD live better lives in community homes than in institutions (Larson, Lakin, & Hill, 2012).
+We have made progress over the last sixty years helping people with IDD move from institutions.
+But some people with IDD still live in institutions.
 We need to help those who want to move from institutions to do so.
-We must continue to develop and fund home and community options for all people with IDD.
-We must also ensure there are enough direct support workers to provide needed supports.
+We also need to help those who need support to avoid moving to institutions by developing and funding a sufficient supply of home and community options with enough direct support workers to provide needed support.

 Data Source